Achievable logoAchievable logo

 Muscle as a target for hormonal interactions

-Muscle tissue serves as a primary target for various anabolic and catabolic hormones, mediating adaptations through mechanisms such as:
+Muscle tissue is a major target for anabolic and catabolic hormones.
+These hormones contribute to training adaptations through mechanisms such as:

 • Protein synthesis and degradation regulation: Resistance training promotes muscle protein synthesis while controlling breakdown.

-• Inflammatory response and repair: Hormonal signaling assists in muscle recovery and remodeling.
+• Inflammatory response and repair: Hormonal signaling supports muscle recovery and remodeling.

 • Interplay of multiple hormones: Anabolic hormones like testosterone, IGF-1, and insulin work in conjunction to support muscle growth.